joric/mitosis/mitosis-bluetooth/README.md

   FLASH (rx) : ORIGIN = 0x1b000, LENGTH = 0x25000
   RAM (rwx) :  ORIGIN = 0x20002000, LENGTH = 0x2000
 ```
+RAM is supposed to be 0x20002800 (10K) and 0x1800 (6K) accordingly but it doesn't work this way on my setup.

 ## Debugging